kalandhar26/interviewprograms/003. SpringBoot/Theory/springbasic_questions.md

 - **Request Headers**: Metadata in key-value pairs (e.g., Content-Type: application/json, Authorization: Bearer token).
 - **Request Body (Optional)**:Contains data sent to the server (e.g., JSON payload for POST/PUT).

-## What are Core Components of an HTTP Response
+## 16. What are Core Components of an HTTP Response

 - **Status Code**: Indicates request success/failure (e.g., 200 OK, 404 Not Found, 500 Server Error).
 - **HTTP Version**: Protocol version (e.g., HTTP/1.1).
 - **Response Headers**: Metadata (e.g., Content-Type: application/json, Cache-Control: no-store).
 - **Response Body (Optional)**:Contains the requested data or error details (e.g., JSON response).

-## How do Spring Profiles work ?
+## 17.How do Spring Profiles work ?

 - Use @Profile annotation and application-{Profile}.properties to configure environments.

-## How do you secure a Springboot Rest API using JWT Token?
+## 18.How do you secure a Springboot Rest API using JWT Token?

 - We use filters to intercept requests and validate JWT Tokens using libraries like jjwt.

-## difference between @ConfigurationProperties and @Value?
+## 19. difference between @ConfigurationProperties and @Value?

 - @Value is for single value injection.
 - @ConfigurationProperties binds an entire POJO to configuration.

-## How do you customize embedded Tomcat server in springboot?
+## 20. How do you customize embedded Tomcat server in springboot?

 - We need to Implement WebServerFactoryCustomizer